adireddy/adireddy.github.io/_posts/2014-11-17-haxe-string-interpolation-stringutils.md

 //Player won £12 including bonus
 ```

 Next, StringTools is another useful class for advanced string manipulation and formatting.
-It's kept seperate to keep the core String class light and this class can be used based on the application needs.
+It's kept separate to keep the core String class light and this class can be used based on the application needs.

 StringTools should be used as a static extension to the String class with `using` keyword as shown below.